2011 Singapore Women's Tennis Exhibition

 Following are the results of the 2011 Singapore Women's Tennis Exhibition, a women's exhibition tennis tournament organized at the end of each season.

+Flavia Pennetta beat Agnieszka Radwańska in the final.

 Players

 Anabel Medina Garrigues had withdrawn and tournament organisers wished to find a top 10 player to replace her, and being unable to do so, contacted Medina Garrigues and was reconfirmed.
 All the players, except for Pennetta, competed in an end-of-year event.